kktse/kktse.github.io/_posts/2020-01-30-static-suspension-geometry-analysis-acura-rsx.markdown

 the wheel motion in steering and will influence the steering feeling and feedback.
 The front suspension has a substantial amount of kingpin inclination angle and very little caster angle.
-This suggests there will be negative camber loss the more the wheels are turned.
+This suggests there will be negative camber loss as the wheels are turned.
 Typical of front wheel drive vehicles is a small amount of negative scrub which we can observe in this example.
-These properties can be seen in the figures below:
+The steering properties can be seen in the figures below:

 ![steering front](/assets/images/2020-01-30/rsx-front-view-steering-markup.png)